pantrypoints/sp/content/en/research/countries/china/xi/conclusion.md

 China Aerospace Studies Institute
 416
-Translation published Fall 2023Basic Issues of Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era This ideology has integrated the unremitting pursuit of the Communist Party of China for more than 90 years, the arduous struggle of New China for more than 70 years, and the pioneering and innovative work of reform and opening up for more than 40 years with more than 170 years of arduous exploration in modern times and the development of civilization of the Chinese nation for
+Translation published Fall 2023Basic Issues of Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era This ideology has integrated the unremitting pursuit of the CCP for more than 90 years, the arduous struggle of New China for more than 70 years, and the pioneering and innovative work of reform and opening up for more than 40 years with more than 170 years of arduous exploration in modern times and the development of civilization of the Chinese nation for